About Wilderness Escape Adventures

 On the first evening we keep things simple and relaxed.
 Depending on our timing and the group's preference, we roast our own hot dogs over the fire or make campfire pizzas.
 It's casual, fun, and a great way to ease into the wilderness camping experience.

 The second night is where the feast happens.
 We cook over the fire and serve grilled vegetables, potatoes, and plenty of Alberta beef steaks.
-Alberta is known for producing some of the best beef in the world, and enjoying it outdoors under the open sky on our Kananaskis camping tours is something you don't want to miss.
+Alberta is known for producing some of the best beef in the world, and enjoying it outdoors under the open sky on our wilderness camping tours is something you don't want to miss.

 Private camping trips can be customized, and reasonable requests are welcome.
 We also accommodate allergies as long as they are communicated at the time of booking.